ccTCP/RFC/RFC-ClassModel.md

         -- do stuff with the other args(up to you ;) )
     end
 end
-local i = ehook:add(onEvent); -- your listener function will now be called everytime an event is pulled from the stack -- if you no longer wish to receive events, you can detach from the hook, or disable it ehook:remove(i); -- this will allow other listeners to continue receiving events ehook:disable(); -- this will disable event gathering for the whole evenhook, allowing no registered listener to receive events. (this will keep the listeners registered though, for later re-enabling)
+local i = ehook:attach(onEvent); -- your listener function will now be called everytime an event is pulled from the stack -- if you no longer wish to receive events, you can detach from the hook, or disable it ehook:detach(i); -- this will allow other listeners to continue receiving events ehook:disable(); -- this will disable event gathering for the whole evenhook, allowing no registered listener to receive events. (this will keep the listeners registered though, for later re-enabling)
 ```